Why Remove a Mole?

 Surgical Excision

-Often done under local anesthesia, this method involves cutting the mole out completely, along with a small amount of surrounding skin, and closing the wound with stitches.
+Often done under local anesthesia, this method involves cutting out the entire mole and a border of normal skin around it and closing the wound with stitches.
+This technique is typically used for larger moles or those suspected to be cancerous.

 Shave Removal